 BLACK RASPBERRY, RED RASPBERRY + MARIONBERRY – WHEW!
 Sandy Farms in Boring, OR is located along the route of the old Barlow Road, the final extension of the Oregon Trail and the first wagon road over the Cascade Mountains.
 The timber was cleared to establish the original farm in the late 1800’s in an area then known as Sandy Ridge, a place that held the distinction of producing the finest berries in the county.
 In 1942, F.T.
 Rowell and Robert Hudson purchased the first 512 aces of Sandy Farms.
 Then in 1947 the property was incorporated and given the name Sandy Farms.
 In 1951 F.T.
 Rowell’s son John and his new bride Marilyn took over management of the farm.
 John came from a strong farming background having spent his summers working on the family farm in Scholls Oregon.
 They slowly acquired more property.
 In 1981, John and Marilyn bought Hudson’s share of the farm and became the sole owners.
 In 1990 the Rowells offered their farm manager, Robert Underwood, the option to begin purchasing Sandy Farms stock.
 In 2005 Bob became majority owner and continues to head the farm today.
 Over the years Sandy Farms has grown to over 1200 acres and has received numerous awards.
 Fruit Grower Magazine has listed Sandy Farms as one of the top 20 berry growers in the nation consistently since 1990.

-Berry Noir in Newberg, where we make the soda, is an integral part of sustainability for HOTLIPS Soda.
+Berry Noir in Newberg, OR – where we actually make the soda – is an integral part of sustainability for HOTLIPS.
 A small family-run fruit processing plant, the folks at Berry Noir have grown, learned and flexed with us, making it possible to create HOTLIPS Real Fruit Soda.
-Thanks to Chuck and Monica!
+Thanks to Chuck, Monica and the BN team!